DobbiKov/translate-dir-lib/docs/tool-profound-explanation.md

 > Note: the `sync` command doesn't copy the files that are marked as *translatable*.

-### Translation
+### Translating
-Translation reads the files in the source directory that are marked as *translatable*, translates them and writes to the appropriate target language directories.
+Translating reads the files in the source directory that are marked as *translatable*, translates them and writes to the appropriate target language directories.
 During the translation process, the files that are _not_ marked as _translatable_ won't be copied to the target directories.

 ### Difference
 The syncing _copies_ only the _untranslatable_ files and doesn't touch _translatable_ ones.
-Translation translates the files and put them into appropriate directories.
+Translating translates the files and put them into appropriate directories.

 ## Translation algorithm